ChrFrohn/MSTeams-PhoneNumberMgmt/README.md

 ### Installation / Configuration - Quick and dirty

-- Create an Azure SQL server and SQL database
+- Create an Azure SQL server and SQL database [How To](https://www.christianfrohn.dk/2022/04/17/how-to-create-a-azure-sql-server-and-a-database/)
-- Create an Azure Automation Account
+- Create an Azure Automation Account [How to](https://learn.microsoft.com/en-us/azure/automation/quickstarts/create-azure-automation-account-portal#create-automation-account)
 - Create a SQL table using the SQL query - [CreateTables.sql](https://github.com/ChrFrohn/MSTeams-PhoneNumberMgmt/blob/main/CreateTables.sql) found in this reposistory
 - Import PSTN numbers from your Telecommunications provider into the SQL table - [ImportTemplate.csv](https://github.com/ChrFrohn/MSTeams-PhoneNumberMgmt/blob/main/PhoneNumberImportTemplate.csv) using the PowerShell script [ImportPSTNNumbersToDB.ps1](https://github.com/ChrFrohn/MSTeams-PhoneNumberMgmt/blob/main/ImportPSTNNumbersToDB.ps1)
 You only need to provide the PSTN numbers from your number serie and the country code, you don't need to add how uses it - It can be done automatily by running the [DB-Maintenance.ps1](https://github.com/ChrFrohn/MSTeams-PhoneNumberMgmt/blob/main/DB-Maintenance.ps1)